TheWitheredStriker/TheWitheredStriker/README.md

 ### Contact me

 You may freely use [this repository's Discussions area](https://github.com/TheWitheredStriker/TheWitheredStriker/discussions) for literally everything you want.
 If you want to ask me a question, or just talk with me (even about stuff unrelated to code), you may freely do so in the Discussions.
 For private contact, I also have my Twitter linked on my smaller bio (DM's are open to everyone) and you can also access my e-mail.
-You may request my Discord tag through either of these two mediums, or you can give me mine so I can add you.
+You may request my Discord tag through either of these two mediums, or you can give me yours so I can add you.

 ## Other accounts